petervanderdoes/AVH-Amazon/readme.txt

 None

 == Arbitrary section ==
+* Version 2.4
+	* When used in conjuction with WordPress 2.7 speed is improved.
 * Version 2.3
 	* RFC: When calling the widget directly the array parameter can hold the widget options.
 	* Updated WDSL